-Write a 3 to 5 word title describing the value prop.
+For a feature header, write a short value prop.
 Don't use vague language like "Empower your sales" or "Revolutionize your workflow."
-No, just bluntly describe the value prop so visitors can quickly decide whether the value prop is relevant to them.
-And whether they should read the feature paragraph.
+Just bluntly describe the value prop so visitors can quickly decide whether the value prop is relevant to them and whether they should read the feature paragraph.

-Here are feature headers for a product that sells a portable grill:
+For example, here are feature headers for a portable grill:

-Your goal is to concisely describe the feature and optionally address common objections if they're important ones that often prevent people from converting.
+In your feature's paragraph, concisely describe the feature and optionally address objections if they're important ones that often prevent people from purchasing.

-If this is a complex or unintuitive feature for which going into extreme detail is going to help materially improve conversion, either link to a separate page where visitors can learn much more or have a button they can click to reveal additional details.
+If this is a complex or unintuitive feature for which going into extreme detail is will materially improve apprehension, either link to a separate page where visitors can learn more or have a button they can click to reveal additional details.

 The latter is preferable because it keeps users in the flow of your current page.